 This document describes how to deploy a FortiGate-VM in a Microsoft Hyper-V environment.

 FortiGate-VM models and licensing

-FortiGate-VM offers perpetual licensing (normal series and V-series) and annual subscription licensing.
-See VM license for details.
+FortiGate-VM offers perpetual licensing (normal series and V-series) and annual subscription licensing (S-series).
+The differences are as follows: